Seraphiana/SecretaryProblemSimulator/README.md

     mersenne twister? seems like it'll be much safer to use than a linear congruential generator not sure a LCG would be good enough, and I don't really have the time/resources to get into higher rng theory. or use a WELL? like, I really don't know what I'm looking at here nor how much it matters

+        ok, with further thought I get to the issue of actually making the thing.
+        I mean, making a matroid isn't just randomising numbers and throwing them in. as I see it, the way to do it would be to specify a range of values, and for each flip a coin for if to include it and then iterate over this set for each possible combination.
+But that would be hopelessly slow and inefficient (I think it would be?)
+        and whats more, while a matroid doesn't include duplicates, the candidate list may well?
+            (is that true?
+I really don't know.
+I can hypothetically imagine it, but not for say, graphic matroids) in which case I'd need to create the string of candidates, store them as a list, then create sets from them but I'm stuck.
+I have no idea how to create a set from a set randomly.

 the matroid class is going to specify a matroid.
     kind of need to make it myself, since I can't find something acceptable in the java API